Should You Be Concerned?

 Test Your Water

 IMPORTANT: Be sure to avoid TDS meters when looking for a water test.
 Instead, look for an option that tests for a broad range of actual contaminants, not just total dissolved solids (TDS).

-The reason you want to avoid using a TDS meter is because TDS is a poor measure of water quality.
-TDS in drinking water is typically attributed to the amount of beneficial minerals present in your water supply.
-These beneficial minerals (such as calcium, potassium and magnesium) are known to support good health and improve taste.
+The reason you want to avoid using a TDS meter is that TDS is a poor measure of water quality.
+In fact, TDS in drinking water is typically attributed to the levels of beneficial minerals present in your water supply.
+These beneficial minerals (such as calcium, potassium, and magnesium) are known to support good health and improve taste.
 Find a water testing kit that measures the levels of unhealthy contaminants in your water that are of true concern.

 How Do I Remove Contaminants from My Water?

 Consider Adding a Quality Water Filtration System

-Once you know which contaminants are in your water, it’s easy to protect yourself with the right water filtration system.
+Once you know which contaminants are in your tap water, it’s easy to protect yourself with the right water filtration system.
 Look for a point-of-use water filter or whole house water filtration system that targets your specific contaminants.
 As you begin to shop for your filter, it is extremely important to find a system that has been tested and certified (for NSF/ANSI Standards) by one of the industry’s trusted third-party testing laboratories: WQA, NSF or IAPMO.

 Sadly, the water filtration industry is riddled with manufacturers who make unvalidated, exaggerated, and even completely false performance claims.
 This is why it is important to find a water filter that is certified by a trusted independent NSF/ANSI laboratory.
-This will ensure that a water filter is actually removing all of the contaminants and contaminant levels that the manufacturer claims.
+This will ensure that a water filter is actually removing the contaminants and contaminant levels that the manufacturer claims.

 WaterChef offers a variety of powerful water filtration systems capable of reducing a broad range of common tap water contaminants.
 These include the EVO100 Whole House Water Filtration System, the U9000 Under-Sink Water Filter System, and C7000 Countertop Water Filter System.
 Additionally, the SF-7C Shower Filter provides powerful chlorine reduction for your shower water as well.